Skip to main content

 You can find support and advice on this from the Library, your tutors, and the Student Advice Centre.

-While you might be familiar with plagiarism, there are other forms of academic malpractice that might be less familiar to you.
-The following guide will help you to understand different forms of academic malpractice and will highlight the good academic practices that will help you to avoid these.
+While you might be familiar with plagiarism, there are other forms of academic misconduct that might be less familiar to you.
+The following guide will help you to understand different forms of academic misconduct and will highlight the good academic practices that will help you to avoid these.

 Plagiarism